The First Churchills: Music

 The theme for the opening titles of each episode is the "Trumpet tune (Warlike consort)" from Act V of Henry Purcell's opera King Arthur.
 The theme for the closing credits of each episode is the second piece, a Rondeau, of Henry Purcell's incidental music, composed about 1695, to Aphra Behn's 1676 play Abdelazer, or The Moor's Revenge, perhaps better known as the theme used by Benjamin Britten in The Young Person's Guide to the Orchestra.

 DVD

-The serial has been released on DVD, distributed by Acorn Media UK.
+The serial was released on DVD in 2004, distributed by Acorn Media UK.